-Melt curve analysis is frequently used as a diagnostic tool for assessing qPCR amplicon length with intercalating dye qPCR assays.
+Melt curve analysis is frequently used as a tool for assessing qPCR amplicon length with intercalating dye qPCR assays.
 Here, we explain how melt curves are produced, examine the assumptions being used, and describe some additional methods that can be used to further analyze melt curve results.

-One peak = One amplicon, or does it?
+One peak = one amplicon, or does it?